syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row based on different TextStyle

-By default, the rows can't be auto fitted based on different cell text style.
-However, the autofit calculation can be calculated based on the `ColumnSizer.computeHeaderCellHeight` and `ColumnSizer.computeCellHeight` methods.
-So, you can override those methods and provide your customized text style to the `textStyle` parameter.
+By default, the cell height is calculated based on the default text style.
+To calculate the cell height based on different [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html), just override the `computeHeaderCellHeight` method for header and `computeCellHeight` method for cell and return the super method with the required `TextStyle`.

 {% tabs %}
 {% highlight dart %}